 Founded by Kyle Westfall, Craft A Brew has been operating out of Orlando, FL since 2010.
 Since its launch focusing on beer kits, the company has branched out into cider, mead, hard seltzer, kombucha, and other fermentables.
 In addition to starter equipment kits, they also sell over 20 ingredient kits for your future beer recipes.

-Craft A Brew is also the inventor of the Error: Unknown Link Type – a stylish 6.5-gallon conical vessel.
+Craft A Brew is also the inventor of the Catalyst Fermentation System – a stylish 6.5-gallon conical vessel.

 As self-proclaimed “tree-huggers”, they make every effort to use environmentally friendly-sourced materials for their packaging and manufacturing.